California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Third-party testing requirements ensure independent verification of supplier claims.
 Specify testing laboratories accredited to ISO/IEC 17025 standards and require testing for all Prop 65 chemicals relevant to your product category.
 Update testing requirements annually as new chemicals are added to the list.

 Supplier certification programs establish ongoing compliance relationships rather than one-time assessments.
 Require suppliers to notify you of any formulation changes, new chemical introductions, or regulatory updates affecting their products.
-Include Prop 65 compliance requirements in all supplier agreements, similar to documentation needed for Amazon FDA compliance violations.
+Include Prop 65 compliance requirements in all supplier agreements.

 Documentation management systems should track all compliance-related communications, testing reports, and certification documents.
 Create standardized filing systems that allow quick retrieval during Amazon compliance reviews.
 Maintain documentation for at least seven years to support potential legal defenses.